 }```

-event has a method event.activity that represents the call, text, form, or chat i.e. activity object. context has a few methods that may be helpful.
+The event has a method event.activity that represents the call, text, form, or chat (i.e., the activity object). context has a few methods that may be helpful.

-context.ctm is a helper object to interface with the event.activity and the CTM API directly.
+context.ctm is a helper object that provides an interface to the event.activity and the CTM API.

-context.done is a useful method when calling a lambda function for voice routing or if you need to let lambda function with data.
+context.done is a useful method when calling a lambda function for voice routing or if you need to pass data to a lambda function.

 If you are asked to score a call/activity when the weather is above 80 at the postal_code

-location then you can invoke the following method after helping the fetch the weather via the event.activity.postal_code
+location, then you can invoke the following method after helping to fetch the weather via the event.activity.postal_code:

 await ctm.score("Hot", 5, 80, true, new Date())